Share this post

 Now, looking back at my journey—from family celebrations to serving through Karma Kitchen—I realize that real generosity comes from the heart.
 This experience has taught me that being truly rich isn’t about money; it’s about the goodness we cultivate inside and share with the world.

 Traditionally all moong skin is removed by soaking sprouted moong in water overnight.
-We have skipped this as any peel has lot of micronutrients,
+We have skipped this as any peel has a lot of micronutrients.

 I hope you will try and enjoy this recipe.